opeolluwa/readme/README.md

-# Simple Readme
+# Title

-A CLI application to generate a readme boilerplate

-## Table of Contents
+A Quick description of the project

 - [Description](#description)
 - [Getting Started](#getting-started)